Mohamed1756/BetterLife/README.md

             BetterLifeFinal---FYP

-  This is the application developed for the my Final Year Project
+  This is a Nutritional-based Fitness application i developed for the my Final Year Project